 If the student should decide to pursue a degree at any point, they will need to go through the regular application process.
+At that time, the credits they earn as a nondegree student can apply towards graduation requirements.
+If the student should decide to pursue a degree at any point, they will need to go through the regular application process.
 At that time, the credits they earned as a non-degree student can apply towards their graduation requirements.